-The bill would allow the Secretary of State to issue a commercial learner's permit that entitled a person to drive a vehicle requiring a vehicle group designation or indorsement under Section 312e if all of the following applied:
+The bill allows the Secretary of State to issue a commercial learner's permit that entitles a person to drive a vehicle requiring a vehicle group designation or indorsement under Section 312e if all of the following apply:

-- -- The person submitted a proper application and met the requirements of 49 CFR Part 383 (which pertains to the standards for commercial driver licenses and penalties for noncompliance). - -- The person was 18 years of age or older. - -- The person held a valid operator's or chauffeur's license that was not a restricted license. - -- The person passed the knowledge tests for an original vehicle group designation or indorsement, as required by 49 CFR Part 383.

--- If the person applied for a hazardous materials indorsement, he or she was approved for the hazardous materials indorsement by the Federal Transportation Security Administration (TSA).
+- -- The person submits a proper application and meets the requirements of 49 CFR Part 383 (which pertains to the standards for commercial driver licenses and penalties for noncompliance). - -- The person is 18 years of age or older. - -- The person holds a valid operator's or chauffeur's license that is not a restricted license. - -- The person passes the knowledge tests for an original vehicle group designation or indorsement, as required by 49 CFR Part 383. - -- If the person is applying for a hazardous materials indorsement, he or she has been approved for the hazardous materials indorsement by the Federal Transportation Security Administration (TSA).

-A person issued a commercial learner's permit by this State or another jurisdiction could operate a vehicle requiring a vehicle group designation or indorsement under Section 312e, if all of the following applied:
+A person issued a commercial learner's permit by this State or another jurisdiction may operate a vehicle requiring a vehicle group designation or indorsement under Section 312e, subject to all of the following:

-- -- The person had the permit and a valid operator's or chauffeur's license in his or her possession while operating the vehicle. - -- The person could not operate a vehicle transporting hazardous materials. - -- If the person had a permit to operate a tank vehicle, he or she could operate an empty tank vehicle only and could not operate any tank vehicle that previously contained hazardous materials unless the tank had been purged of all hazardous material residue. - -- If the person had a permit to operate a vehicle designed to carry 16 or more passengers or a school bus, he or she could not operate such a vehicle with any passengers other than the following individuals: a) the instructor or licensed adult, b) Federal or State auditors or inspectors, c) test examiners, or d) other trainees.
+- -- The person must have the permit and a valid operator's or chauffeur's license in his or her possession while operating the vehicle. - -- The person may not operate a vehicle transporting hazardous materials. - -- If the person has a permit to operate a tank vehicle, he or she may operate an empty tank vehicle only and may not operate any tank vehicle that previously contained hazardous materials unless the tank has been purged of all hazardous material residue. - -- If the person has a permit to operate a vehicle designed to carry 16 or more passengers or a school bus, he or she may not operate such a vehicle with any passengers other than the following individuals: a) the instructor or licensed adult, b) Federal or State auditors or inspectors, c) test examiners, or d) other trainees.

-In addition, the person would have to be accompanied by an instructor certified under the Driver Education Provider and Instructor Act, or an adult with a valid operator's or chauffeur's license, and all of the following would have to apply: a) the instructor or licensed adult had in his or her possession a valid license with a vehicle group designation and any indorsement necessary to operate the vehicle as provided in Section 312e, b) the instructor or licensed adult was at all times physically present in the front seat of the vehicle next to the operator, or in the case of a passenger vehicle, directly behind the operator or in the first row behind the operator, and c) the instructor or licensed adult had the operator under observation and direct supervision.
+In addition, the person must be accompanied by an instructor certified under the Driver Education Provider and Instructor Act, or an adult with a valid operator's or chauffeur's license, and all of the following apply: a) the instructor or licensed adult must have in his or her possession a valid license with a vehicle group designation and any indorsement necessary to operate the vehicle as provided in Section 312e, b) the instructor or licensed adult at all times must be physically present in the front seat of the vehicle next to the operator, or in the case of a passenger vehicle, directly behind the operator or in the first row behind the operator, and c) the instructor or licensed adult must have the operator under observation and direct supervision.

-A commercial learner's permit issued as described above would be valid for 180 days from the date of issuance.
-A person could apply one time to renew the permit for an additional 180 days without taking the knowledge tests if he or she applied for the renewal before the original permit expired.
+A commercial learner's permit issued as described above is valid for 180 days from the date of issuance.
+A person may apply one time to renew the permit for an additional 180 days without taking the knowledge tests if he or she applies for the renewal before the original permit expires.

-These provisions would replace current language under which the SOS, subject to similar conditions, may issue a temporary instruction permit that entitles a person to drive a vehicle requiring a vehicle group designation or vehicle group indorsement under Section 312e, for up to 180 days when accompanied by a licensed adult operator or chauffeur.
+These provisions replaced language under which the SOS, subject to similar conditions, could issue a temporary instruction permit that entitled a person to drive a vehicle requiring a vehicle group designation or vehicle group indorsement under Section 312e, for up to 180 days when accompanied by a licensed adult operator or chauffeur.